jadevanh/healthyrecipes-analysis/README.md

 ></iframe>

 Note that due to a high number of outliers, we have cropped the range of the plot to be between 0 and 2000 calories, as that is typical daily intake.
+Below is the original plot.
 <iframe
  src="assets/colorCalorieFull.html"
  width="800"